Know Your Knife

 Everyday Essentials For Your Kitchen

-CHEFS KNIFE & GYUTO
+CHEF KNIFE & GYUTO

 CÀIDĀO

 Càidāo, 菜刀, translates from Chinese into English as Kitchen Knife or Vegetable Knife.
-It is, for all intents and purposes, a Chinese style Chefs Knife.
-Much the same as Chefs Knives and Gyutos, it has multi-purpose functionality.
+It is, for all intents and purposes, a Chinese style Chef Knife.
+Much the same as Chef Knives and Gyutos, it has multi-purpose functionality.
 They are great for chopping, slicing, dicing, and mincing.
 The tall profile makes for a good scoop.
 Because of the heft of the blade, the knife can be turned over to use the spine to tenderize meat.
 Although it has a square profile, it’s important to note this is not a meat cleaver.
 The thinner blade is not strong enough to withstand heavy strikes on bone.

 SANTOKU

 The Santoku's real name is Santokugata Nakiri, 三德包丁なきり.
-It rivals Gyutos & Chefs Knives in its functionality and multipurpose ability.
+It rivals Gyutos & Chef Knives in its functionality and multipurpose ability.
 They are the most common knife in Japanese households and are a favorite among Americans and Westerners.
 Santoku translates to 'three virtues,' referencing fish, meat, and vegetables.
-For all intents and purposes, a Santoku is a small Chefs Knife.
+For all intents and purposes, a Santoku is a small Chef Knife.
 The blade is recognizable with its clipped tip and modest camber, making it user-friendly and versatile.

 UTILITY & PETTY KNIVES